6 Sites All Parents Should Add to Their Block List Today

 Which Sites Have You Blocked?

-The six sites we’ve listed might not be caught be regular parental controls.
+The six sites we’ve listed might not be caught on regular parental controls.
 At face value, they are not necessarily problematic.
 The issues arise either because of the way the site in question handles users who are minors or the way in which other people use the site.

 Image Credit: Pinkyone/Depositphotos